akienz99/arduino-library-files/README.md

 `libraries` folder of this repository before execution of the `arduino-ctags` command.
 Then they will be included automatically.

+## Note on the WiFi library

+Due to the big size and contents of the WiFi library, it removed from the repository.
+This helps to keep file size reasonable.
+If you want to use WiFi capabilites, move the `WiFi` folder from your Arduino projects folder to `libraries`

 ## Licence note

 These libraries are licenced under the GNU LGPL Version 2.
 A copy of that can be